 Slaves, in reverent fear of God submit yourselves to your masters, not only to those who are good and considerate, but also to those who are harsh.
 (1 Peter 2:18 NIV)

 We can see that Christian masters are instructed to treat their slaves well.
 The problem is: slaves are still not free.
-The New Testament precepts regarding slavery can be considered worse than that for many Hebrew male slaves in the Old Testament.
+The New Testament precepts regarding slavery can be legitimately interpreted as worse than that for many Hebrew male slaves in the Old Testament.
 This is because New Testament slavery includes no term limits and Christians can permanently enslave fellow believers.
-The institution of slavery creates an environment, a legal scenario, where all forms of abuse can be taken out upon the slave and no consequences of a substantial level will be directed towards the slave owner.
+The institution of slavery creates an environment, a legal scenario, where all forms of abuse can be taken out upon the slave and no consequences of a substantial level will be directed on the slave owner.

-Believers will sometimes point to the Apostle Paul’s appeal to a Christian slave owner in the New Testament book of Philemon, saying that this is a forward step toward freeing slaves in later generations.
-A slave named Onesimus has run away and Paul writes to the master to ask that he treat the captive well upon receiving him back into his household.
-Paul did not offer a subtle or overt condemnation of the practice.
-He praises the virtuous behavior of Philemon, the slave owner:
+Believers will sometimes point to the Apostle Paul’s appeal to a Christian slave owner in the New Testament book of Philemon, claiming that this is a forward step toward freeing slaves in later generations.
+A slave named Onesimus has run away and Paul writes to the master to ask that he deal with the captive graciously upon receiving him back into his household.
+A fugitive slave could receive extreme physical abuse or capital punishment as a consequence of leaving their master.
+Paul did not offer a subtle or overt condemnation upon the practice of slavery.
+He praised the virtuous behavior of Philemon, the slave owner:

 I always thank my God as I remember you in my prayers, because I hear about your love for all his holy people and your faith in the Lord Jesus.
 I pray that your partnership with us in the faith may be effective in deepening your understanding of every good thing we share for the sake of Christ.
 Your love has given me great joy and encouragement, because you, brother, have refreshed the hearts of the Lord’s people.
 (Philemon 4-7 NIV)